 During the lease term in Browntown

 During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Browntown, the renter must allow us to enter the rental home.
-Some solid reasons to go into rental home are to:
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Browntown, the renter must allow us to enter the rental.
+Some valid reasons to enter rental home are to:

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental home.
-However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Browntown.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference